 We, the Gender and Trade Coalition, comprised of nearly 200 feminist organisations, networks, and their allies from civil society around the world, are writing to express our disappointment and dismay once again, at the failure of the World Bank Group, the WTO, and the Government of the Netherlands to meaningfully include broader civil society or women’s rights groups at the forthcoming conference to be held on 6-7 December 2018 in Geneva that will mark one year of the Buenos Aires Declaration on Trade and Women’s Economic Empowerment, issued at the 2017 WTO Ministerial.

 Although the meeting is open to civil society, which we welcome, and civil society is identified as one of the key target audiences, extremely limited space has been made available for CSO representatives to speak as part of the many panels organised.
-Geneva itself remains a space that is neither accessible nor affordable for many women’s rights activists and organizations from the global South.
+Geneva itself remains a space that is neither accessible nor affordable for many women’s rights activists and organisations from the global South.

 Moreover, since the issuance of the Buenos Aires Declaration, there has been a series of WTO-organised events which have also failed to ensure the meaningful participation of women’s rights organisations and civil society.
 Here it is key to remember that current trade policy impacts not just the women entrepreneurs on whom there seems to be overwhelming emphasis, but women as farmers, workers, patients, caregivers, environmental defenders, and so on.
 We do not see any attempt to understand the varied and complex impacts they face, most often unknowingly, from the current trade regime or to include them in these discussions.